Skip to content

 • Instead of getting a separate Housing Benefit payment, your housing costs will be paid as part of your monthly Universal Credit payment.
 It will be your responsibility to pay your rent to your landlord.

-If the amount of Universal Credit would be less than your Tax Credits you can get a top-up which means you are not worse off at the point of transfer.
+If the amount of Universal Credit would be less than what you were receiving on the legacy benefit you can get a top-up which means you are not worse off at the point of transfer.

-If you need further advice about a Universal Credit Managed Migration Notice contact Welfare Rights 03000 268968 or for help making a claim contact Citizens Advice Help to Claim 0800 144 8444.
+If you need further advice about a Universal Credit Managed Migration Notice visit Benefits advice or help with a benefits appeal or for help making a claim contact Citizens Advice Help to Claim on 0800 144 8444.

 Who can claim